-Figure 4.a-c presents the outcome of three-dimensional B_1 field simulations utilising EMpro.
-The magnitude of B_1 field was calculated considering all components of the three-dimensional vector.
-The resulting B_1 field intensities are illustrated in top view on the Cu disc, precisely atop and 50 μ m above its surface, alongside a sectional view through the disc's centre.
-Notably, the simulations confirm a localised increase in B_1 field near the WE by about 20% compared to the bulk induced by eddy currents, primarily evident at the edges of the Cu foil.
-Concurrently, B_1 field distortions extend less than 50 μ m into the z-direction, predominantly confined to volumes close to the electrode edges.
+Figure 4a-c present the outcome of three-dimensional B_1 field simulations utilising EMpro.
+The magnitude of B_1 field was calculated considering all components of the threedimensional vector.
+The resulting B_1 field intensities are illustrated in the top view of the Cu disc, exactly on top of the disc and 50 μm above its surface, alongside a sectional view through the disc's centre.
+Notably, the simulations confirm a localised increase in the B_1 field near the WE by about 20 % compared to the bulk induced by eddy currents, primarily evident at the edges of the Cu foil.
+Concurrently, B_1 field distortions extend less than $50\,\mu\text{m}$ into the z direction, predominantly confined to volumes close to the electrode edges.
 Depending on the exact cell geometry and setup, this effect requires consideration in quantitative experiment evaluations.
+Inhomogeneities in the static B_0 field could also be accounted for alterations in the frequency-encoded profile.
+As the sample was thoroughly shimmed, this contribution to the image distortions was neglected.
 However, for the cell setup utilised in this work, the associated error from B_1 field distortions is estimated to be relatively minor.
-In recent imaging experiments with purely phase encoded pulse sequences, the spatial resolution was on the order of 100 μ m and could therefore not resolve this effect.
+In recent imaging experiments with purely phase-encoded pulse sequences, the spatial resolution was on the order of 100 μm and could therefore not resolve this effect.
+In this case, the field of view of the image would be altered instead of the cell geometry itself.

-In case of a second conductive disc added to the B_1 field simulations to mimic a coin cell, a sectional view through the centre of the discs is depicted in figure 5 for 1 mm and 0.1 mm distance and 5 mm and 1 mm coin thickness, respectively.
+In the case of a second conductive disc added to the B_1 field simulations to mimic a coin cell, a sectional view through the centre of the discs is depicted in Fig. 5 for 1 and 0.1 mm distance and 5 and 1 mm coin thickness, respectively.
 Notably, a uniform increase in B_1 field intensity was observed between the coins in all cell configurations.
 With increasing coin thickness and decreasing distance between coins, this effect is further amplified.
-The B_1 field enhancement is evident in the histogram in figure 5.e, where the four scenarios are compared to a reference case without any conductive material in the simulation volume.
+The B_1 field enhancement is evident in the histogram in Fig. 5e, where the four scenarios are compared to a reference case without any conductive material in the simulation volume.
 All four simulations showed a high homogeneity in distribution of enhanced B_1 field.
-Further examination of the B_1 field along the x/y-direction parallel to the disc surface on a line precisely in the centre between the two discs, as depicted in figure 6.a for the four aforementioned combinations of coin thickness and distance, quantified the two overarching trends: an increase in B_1 field with 1) decreasing distance and 2) increasing thickness of discs.
-The percentage increase in B_1 intensity between the electrodes compared to bulk values, as determined from simulations, is contrasted to the experimentally measured increase in nutation frequency in table 1.
-The experimental value was determined by assessing the nutation frequency of the water resonance between non-conductive PEEK discs and conductive Cu discs, cf. figure 2.a and 2.b, respectively.
-Details about the determination of nutation frequencies are given in appendix B. Given that the nutation frequency is directly proportional to B_1 field, the accordance between simulated and experimental data substantiates that coin cells in parallel orientation to the B_1 field exhibit a significant B_1 amplification for the volume in between.
-Compared with other studies calculating B_1 intensity between parallel plates (Zhang and Zwanziger, 2011; Walder et al., 2021), where no RF field intensification was observed, setups with larger electrode thickness and smaller distance were investigated, which may not correspond to dimensions of commercial coin cells, but helped to uncover the amplifying effect and enabled its measurement by nutation experiments.
+Further examination of the B_1 field along the x and y direction parallel to the disc surface on a line precisely in the centre between the two discs, as depicted in Fig. 6a for the four aforementioned combinations of coin thickness and distance, quantified the two overarching trends: an increase in the B_1 field with (1) decreasing distance and (2) increasing thickness of discs.
+The percentage increase in B_1 intensity between the electrodes compared to bulk values, as determined from simulations, is contrasted to the experimentally measured increase in nutation frequency in Table 1.
+The experimental value was determined by assessing the nutation frequency of the water resonance between non-conductive PEEK discs and conductive Cu discs; see Fig. 2a and b, respectively.
+Details about the determination of nutation frequencies are given in Appendix B. Given that the nutation frequency is directly proportional to B_1 field, the accordance between simulated and experimental data substantiates that coin cells in parallel orientation to the B_1 field exhibit a significant B_1 amplification for the volume in between.
+Compared with other studies calculating B_1 intensity between parallel plates (Zhang et al., 2011; Walder et al., 2021), where no RF field intensification was observed, setups with larger electrode thickness and smaller distance were investigated, which may not correspond to dimensions of commercial coin cells but helped to uncover the amplifying effect and enabled its measurement by nutation experiments.